rsumner31/ms17_010_Hunter/README.md

 # ms17_010_Hunter by d4n-Gr1mm
 A simple script that converts netdiscover's output in nmap ip list input to check for ms17_010 remote vulnerability.
-It then runs the smb-vuln-ms17-010.nse nmap script to determine if there are vulnerable hosts among the ones in the input ip list.
+It then checks runs nmap script to determine if there vulnerable hosts among the ones scanned.
 If you don't know about the remote code execution vulnerability, refer to https://support.microsoft.com/en-us/help/4013389/title.

 For the script to work, you must have Alexandre Norman's nmap python module installed. (http://xael.org/pages/python-nmap-en.html)